allenoretaaban/Websider-Assessment/README.md

 ## Error and Loading States:

 1. Displays error messages and loading indicators based on the login process (e.g., invalid credentials or network errors).

+# Installation

+## Step 1: Install Dependencies
+npm install

+## Step 2: To start the Metro bundler
+npx react-native start

+## Step 3: To run the app on an Android emulator or a physical device: (since it is tested in Android)
+npx react-native run-android or npm run android